jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 * :py:class:`~nodetree.Node`: the central building-block of a node-tree

+  * :py:attr:`~nodetree.Node.result`:
-  * :py:attr:`~nodetree.Node.result`: either the child nodes or the node's string content
+    either the child nodes or the node's string content

+  * :py:attr:`~nodetree.Node.children`:
-  * :py:attr:`~nodetree.Node.children`: the node's immediate children or an empty tuple
+    the node's immediate children or an empty tuple

+  * :py:attr:`~nodetree.Node.content`:
-  * :py:attr:`~nodetree.Node.content`: the concatenated string content of all descendants
+    the concatenated string content of all descendants

+  * :py:attr:`~nodetree.Node.name`:
-  * :py:attr:`~nodetree.Node.name`: the node's name
+    the node's name

+  * :py:attr:`~nodetree.Node.attr`:
-  * :py:attr:`~nodetree.Node.attr`: the dictionary of the node's attributes
+    the dictionary of the node's attributes

+  * :py:attr:`~nodetree.Node.pos`:
-  * :py:attr:`~nodetree.Node.pos`: the source-code position of this node, in case the node stems from a parsing process
+    the source-code position of this node, in case the node stems from a parsing process

     **Navigation**

+  * :py:meth:`~nodetree.Node.select`:
-  * :py:meth:`~nodetree.Node.select`: Selects nodes from the tree of descendants.
+    Selects nodes from the tree of descendants.

+  * :py:meth:`~nodetree.Node.pick`:
-  * :py:meth:`~nodetree.Node.pick`: Picks a particular node from the tree of descendants.
+    Picks a particular node from the tree of descendants.

+  * :py:meth:`~nodetree.Node.locate`:
-  * :py:meth:`~nodetree.Node.locate`: Finds the leaf-node covering a particular location of string content of the tree originating in this node.
+    Finds the leaf-node covering a particular location of string content of the tree originating in this node.

-  * :py:meth:`~nodetree.Node.select_path`: Selects :ref:`paths <paths>`
+  * :py:meth:`~nodetree.Node.select_path`:
-        from the tree of descendants.
+    Selects :ref:`paths <paths>` from the tree of descendants.

+  * :py:meth:`~nodetree.Node.pick_path`:
-  * :py:meth:`~nodetree.Node.pick_path`: Picks a particular path from the tree of descendants.
+    Picks a particular path from the tree of descendants.

+  * :py:meth:`~nodetree.Node.locate_path`:
-  * :py:meth:`~nodetree.Node.locate_path`: Finds the path of the leaf-node covering a particular location of string content of the tree originating in this node.
+    Finds the path of the leaf-node covering a particular location of string content of the tree originating in this node.

     **Serialization**

+  * :py:meth:`~nodetree.Node.as_sxpr`:
-  * :py:meth:`~nodetree.Node.as_sxpr`: Serializes the tree originating in a node as S-expression.
+    Serializes the tree originating in a node as S-expression.

+  * :py:meth:`~nodetree.Node.as_xml`:
-  * :py:meth:`~nodetree.Node.as_xml`: Serializes the tree as XML.
+    Serializes the tree as XML.

+  * :py:meth:`~nodetree.Node.as_json`:
-  * :py:meth:`~nodetree.Node.as_json`: Serializes the tree as JSON.
+    Serializes the tree as JSON.

     **XML-exchange**

+  * :py:meth:`~nodetree.Node.as_etree`:
-  * :py:meth:`~nodetree.Node.as_etree`: Converts the tree to an XML-`ElementTree`_ as defined by the respective module of Python's standard library.
+    Converts the tree to an XML-`ElementTree`_ as defined by the respective module from the Python's standard library.

+  * :py:meth:`~nodetree.Node.from_etree`:
-  * :py:meth:`~nodetree.Node.from_etree`: Converts an XML-`ElementTree`_
+    Converts an XML-`ElementTree`_ into a tree
-        into a tree of :py:class:`~syntaxtee.Node`-objects.
+    of :py:class:`~syntaxtee.Node`-objects.

     **Evaluation**

+  * :py:meth:`~nodetree.Node.evaluate`:
-  * :py:meth:`~nodetree.Node.evaluate`: "Evaluates" a tree by running one of a set of functions on each node depending on its tag-name.
+    "Evaluates" a tree by picking the function to be run on each node from a dictionary that maps tag-names to functions.

 Reading serialized trees
 ^^^^^^^^^^^^^^^^^^^^^^^^

+* :py:func:`~nodetree.parse_sxpr`:
-* :py:func:`~nodetree.parse_sxpr`: Converts any S-expression string to a tree of nodes.
+  Converts any S-expression string to a tree of nodes.

+* :py:func:`~nodetree.parse_xml`:
-* :py:func:`~nodetree.parse_xml`: Converts any XML-document to a tree of nodes.
+  Converts any XML-document to a tree of nodes.

+* :py:func:`~nodetree.parse_json`:
-* :py:func:`~nodetree.parse_json`: Converts a JSON-document that has previously been created with :py:meth:`~nodetree.as_json` from a tree of nodes back to a tree of nodes.
+  Converts a JSON-document that has previously been created with :py:meth:`~nodetree.as_json` from a tree of nodes back to a tree of nodes.

+* :py:func:`~nodetree.deserialize`:
-* :py:func:`~nodetree.deserialize`: Tries to guess the data-type of a string and then calls any of the above deserialization-functions accordingly.
+  Tries to guess the data-type of a string and then calls any of the above deserialization-functions accordingly.

 Traversing trees via paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* :py:func:`~nodetree.prev_path`: Returns the :ref:`path <paths>`
+* :py:func:`~nodetree.prev_path`:
-      preceding a given path.
+  Returns the :ref:`path <paths>` preceding a given path.

-* :py:func:`~nodetree.next_path`: Returns the :ref:`path <paths>`
+* :py:func:`~nodetree.next_path`:
-      following a given path.
+  Returns the :ref:`path <paths>` following a given path.

+* :py:func:`~nodetree.pp_path`:
-* :py:func:`~nodetree.pp_path`: Pretty-prints the given :ref:`path <paths>`
+  Pretty-prints the given :ref:`path <paths>`

 Attribute-handling
 ^^^^^^^^^^^^^^^^^^

+* :py:func:`~nodetree.has_token_on_attr`:
-* :py:func:`~nodetree.has_token_on_attr`: Checks whether an attribute of a node contains one or more tokens, i.e. blank separated sequences of letters.
+  Checks whether an attribute of a node contains one or more tokens, i.e. blank separated sequences of letters.

+* :py:func:`~nodetree.add_token_to_attr`:
-* :py:func:`~nodetree.add_token_to_attr`: Adds a token to a particular attribute of a node.
+  Adds a token to a particular attribute of a node.

+* :py:func:`~nodetree.remove_token_from_attr`:
-* :py:func:`~nodetree.remove_token_from_attr`: Removes a token from a particular attribute of a node.
+  Removes a token from a particular attribute of a node.

-* :py:func:`~nodetree.has_class`, :py:func:`~nodetree.add_class`,
+* :py:func:`~nodetree.has_class`, :py:func:`~nodetree.add_class`, :py:func:`~nodetree.remove_class`:
-      :py:func:`~nodetree.remove_class`: the same as above, only that these methods manipulate the tokens specifically of the class-attribute
+  the same as above, only that these methods manipulate the tokens specifically of the class-attribute

 class RootNode